proyecto26/awesome-jsgames/README.md

 - [js13kGames 2017](https://github.blog/2017-07-31-build-a-game-in-13kb-or-less-with-js13kgames) - Build a game in 13kB or less with js13kGames.

 ### Adventure
 - [Triangle: Back To Home](https://js13kgames.com/entries/triangle-back-to-home) - You are lost in the cave.
 Try to get out and back to home.
-Sometimes it can be easy, sometimes not… but don’t give up and you will do it.
+Sometimes it can be easy, sometimes not… but don't give up and you will do it.
 - [Dwarfs: There and Back Again](https://js13kgames.com/entries/dwarfs-there-and-back-again) - A tale of high adventure, undertaken by a company of dwarfs, in search of dragon-guarded gold, true friendship, and varieties of ale (not necessarily in that order).
 - [Bounce Back](https://js13kgames.com/entries/bounce-back) - Boomerang adventure game for JS13k!
 - [Wander](https://js13kgames.com/entries/wander) - Explore a desolate wilderness with your grappling hook.